Balanced softmax cross-entropy for incremental learning with and without memory: Proposed method

 \subsection{Relaxed Balanced Softmax Cross-Entropy}

-In the exemplar-free setting, the $\lambda_i$ coefficient for every old classes will be equal to 0 in the Equation~(\ref{eq:balancedSoftmax}) as it is not possible to save any exemplar from past classes into the memory.
-Therefore, in this particular setting the Balanced Softmax Cross-Entropy is equivalent to the standard Softmax Cross-Entropy applied on the new classes only, supposing that the number of images per class in the dataset are the same for all the new classes.
-This constraint strongly limits the plasticity of the model as shown on Figure \ref{fig:confmat_balancedsoftmax_0mem:balsoft}.
+In the exemplar-free setting, the $\lambda_i$ coefficient for every old class will be equal to 0 in the Equation~(\ref{eq:balancedSoftmax}) as it is not possible to save any exemplar from past classes into the memory.
+Therefore, in this particular setting, the Balanced Softmax Cross-Entropy is equivalent to the standard Softmax Cross-Entropy applied on the new classes only, supposing that the number of images per class in the dataset is the same for all the new classes.
+This constraint heavily limits the plasticity of the model as shown in Figure \ref{fig:confmat_balancedsoftmax_0mem:balsoft}.
 In this experiment, LUCIR \citep{Hou_2019_CVPR} is trained on ImageNet-Subset with a base step containing half of the classes followed by 5 incremental steps using the Balanced Softmax Cross-Entropy.
 At the end of the training procedure, while achieving 79.44\% accuracy on the 50 base classes, the model only reaches 4.56\% on the latest 50 classes.
 Compared to the 81.16\% of accuracy on the base classes at the end of the base step, this means that during the five incremental steps following the base step, the model mostly protected its previous knowledge at the cost of not being able to adapt to the new classes.
-By comparison, when trained using the Standard Softmax Cross-Entropy, Figure \ref{fig:confmat_balancedsoftmax_0mem:lucir} shows that the opposite happens: the model is only able to correctly classify the most recent classes as the method was not designed for class incremental learning without memory.
+By comparison, when LUCIR is trained using the Standard Softmax Cross-Entropy, Figure \ref{fig:confmat_balancedsoftmax_0mem:lucir} shows that the opposite happens: \revisedsection{the accuracy on the 50 base classes drops from 82.12\% at the end of the base step to 29.76\% at the end the final step while achieving a similar overall final accuracy.} The model \revisedsection{trained with the Standard Softmax Cross-Entropy} is only able to correctly classify the most recent classes as the method was not designed for class incremental learning without memory. \revisedsection{A more suitable solution would therefore be in between those two extreme approaches that are the Balanced Softmax Cross-Entropy and the Standard Softmax Cross-Entropy in the zero memory setting.}

-To address this limitation of the Balanced Softmax Cross-Entropy, we proposed an extended version specifically designed for class incremental learning without memory named Relaxed Balanced Softmax Cross-Entropy (Relaxed BalancedS-CE):
+To that end, we proposed an extended version of the Balanced Softmax Cross-Entropy specifically designed for class incremental learning without memory named Relaxed Balanced Softmax Cross-Entropy (Relaxed BalancedS-CE):

 where $\epsilon$ is usually a small positive number.

 While the expression of $\lambda_i$ for the new classes does not change, instead of using $\lambda_i$ equals to 0 for the old classes, the Relaxed Balanced Softmax Cross-Entropy uses a small positive value $\epsilon$ in order to slightly reduce the constraint on the model during the learning of the new classes.
 This new hyper-parameter $\epsilon$ can be adjusted to tune the balance between stability and plasticity.
 By using $\epsilon$ equal to 0.0, the Relaxed Balanced Softmax Cross-Entropy is equivalent to the Balanced Softmax Cross-Entropy as described in Equation~(\ref{eq:balancedSoftmax}).